verciless/verciless/README.md

 **-Some things about me you should know before trying to interact with me...**

 I often, very often, tend to distance myself from my friends or people I know online.
-I have a very very bad habit of hyper-fixating on friends that I interact with online, to the point where its become unhealthy for me.
-Because of this, I don’t interact much with the people I have added - and if I do, I probably feel very uncomfortable in doing so - though it is nothing against you, if you are my friend.
-I just get unhealthily possessive.
+I have a bad habit of hyper-fixating on the friends I interact with online, to the point where it has become unhealthy for me.
+Because of this, I don't engage much with the people I've added.
+I never interact first because I feel nervous about possibly annoying my friends to the point where they no longer want anything to do with me.
+Additionally, since I usually feel lonely on PonyTown and struggle to have proper social interactions despite yearning for them, I become unhealthily jealous and possessive over the friends I am close to, which is overall affecting my mental state.

+I sometimes go over to people for C+H, but I always feel a lot of hesitation before I am able to work up the courage to go sit by someone.
+I always accept C+H though, and I am willing to sit there for hours doing so.

+With my social activity on Ponytown, I am almost always very silent.
+I will only ever speak if you're cosplaying something I like, if the game I am playing requires me to speak, If i am with friends, or through whispers.
+If you try to speak to me outside of whispers, I will not respond 80% of the time because I am frequently offtab.
+I always play: FTS, GTC, FASHION ROULETTE

+I don't have Touch Trigger or anything of the sort, but I sometimes will get a bit uncomfortable from being in the middle of large crowds.
+I prefer to stay away from them, and will move to fit my liking.

+I also freely block.
+I do not owe you an explanation as to why I blocked you, because I only block rude people, racists, and pedophiles.